-11.8.2.23 Wick Airport IFPs are deemed to be of high vulnerability as any permanent infringements of protected IFP surfaces would necessitate the withdrawal from use of the IFP.
-IFPs are considered to have low recoverability as redesigning IFPs is a costly and slow process.
-IFPs are of high value as their non-availability could have a direct impact on Wick Airport's viability.
+11.8.2.23 Wick Airport IFPs are deemed to be of high vulnerability IFPs are considered to have low recoverability as redesigning IFPs is a costly and slow process.
+IFPs are of high value and their non-availability could have a direct impact on Wick Airport's viability.
 The sensitivity of the receptor is therefore considered to be High.